Mohammed-Tanvvir/Assignment-1-Dragon-Years/README.md

 Example:

 Input:
-Enter the dragon's name and age: Draco 8
+"Enter the dragon's name and age": Draco 8

 Output:
-The dragon named Draco is 37 years old in wizard years.
+"The dragon named Draco is 37 years old in wizard years."